intelligent-username/Tachion/data/README.md

 ## For Commodities

+## Interest Rates

+Since we're using XGBoost Classification (Hike/Cut/Hold), we need to engineer features that represent the "Reaction Function" of the central bank.
+Once again, note that we're currently only dealing with the US Fed.

+There are three "types" of factors I will consider:

+- Macreoeconomic fundamentals
+- Market-implied expectations
+- Financial conditions & sentiment

+I'm not an economist, so I've done my best to research the most commonly cited factors that influence Fed decisions.
+Also, not all of these features will be included, this is just a list for later reference.
+This will require a lot of data collection and feature engineering.

+### 1. Macroeconomic Factors

+Inflation and employment.
+These capture the core drivers of monetary policy: Inflation and Employment.

+* **Inflation Momentum:** * `CPI_YoY` / `PCE_YoY`: The raw level.
+* `Core_PCE_3M_Ann`: 3-month annualized Core PCE (captures recent trends better than YoY).
+* `CPI_Surprise`: Difference between actual CPI and consensus forecast.

+* **Labor Market Tightness:**
+* `Unemployment_Gap`: Current Unemployment minus NAIRU (Natural Rate).
+* `NonFarm_Payrolls_Delta`: Month-over-month change in jobs.
+* `Wage_Growth_YoY`: Average hourly earnings (signals cost-push inflation).

+* **Economic Activity:**
+* `GDP_Nowcast`: Real-time GDP estimates (e.g., Atlanta Fed's GDPNow).
+* `ISM_Manufacturing_PMI`: A leading indicator of industrial health.

+### 2. Market-Implied Expectations (The "Efficient Market" Features)

+The market usually prices in the move before it happens.
+XGBoost will rely heavily on these.

+* **Fed Funds Futures:** * `Implied_Rate_Next_Meeting`: Implied rate from the 30-day Fed Funds Futures.
+* `Rate_Probability_Delta`: Daily change in the CME FedWatch probabilities for a hike vs. cut.

+* **Yield Curve Dynamics:**
+* `2Y_10Y_Spread`: Curve inversion is a primary signal for cuts/recession.
+* `3M_10Y_Spread`: Often cited by the Fed as their preferred recession indicator.
+* `Real_Yields`: 10-year TIPS yield (represents "tightness" of policy).

+### 3. Financial Conditions & Sentiment

+* **Financial Conditions Index (FCI):** Use the GS or Bloomberg FCI.
+Higher = tighter conditions, reducing the need for a hike.
+* **VIX Index:** High volatility (stress) strongly correlates with a "Hold" or "Cut" bias.
+* **NLP-derived Hawk/Dove Score:** * Vectorize the most recent FOMC Statement or Minutes.
+* `Statement_Sentiment_Delta`: Change in sentiment score compared to the previous meeting.

 ## Data Storage

 Each asset class (stocks, crypto, ETFs, FOREX, commodities) will have its own subfolder within this `data/` directory.